Signposts

 leaving and absentmindedly left my SAP coffee cup on the sink after washing

 it.
-Early the next morning I arrived at my desk and, remembering where the
+Early the next morning I arrived at my desk and remembering where the

 cup was, went to the washroom to retrieve it.
 I found the cup, full of